 Engineers are always in search of projects, and finding meaningful projects makes that search worthwhile.
 Listed below are some electrical engineering project ideas for such engineers.
 A lot of them may deal in a higher power than electronics engineers are used to, hence safety first.

-These hand-picked EEE projects are simple as well as interesting and contains few mini projects too.
+These hand-picked Electrical projects Ideas are simple as well as interesting and contains few mini projects too.
 The EEE Students can use these project kits as final year project also.
 The list contains a total of 31 Electric project topics.
 These projects will be very helpful to Electrical Engineering Students.
 Have a look.

 This project is available at: Dual Axis solar tracker system

 5V DC To 48V DC Converter For Phantom Power Supplies

 This circuit presents a simple and low-cost DC-to-DC converter for phantom power supplies used in mixing consoles, microphone preamplifiers, telephone systems and similar equipment.

 This project is available at: 5V DC To 48V DC Converter For Phantom Power Supplies

 Brushless DC Motor Driver

 The brushless DC motor driver circuit described here uses a DRV10866 driver IC to drive a small BLDC fan, without using any position sensors.

 This project is available at: Brushless DC Motor Driver